 Meet our Chief Editor

-What inspired you to join Springer Nature as Chief Editor of Nature Food?
+Where are you joining Nature Cancer from?
+What inspired you to become the Chief Editor of Nature Cancer?

-What do you think are the biggest nutrition challenges currently facing our planet, and how will Nature Food address them?
+What do you think are the biggest cancer research challenges facing our planet, and how will Nature Cancer address them?

 Alexia-Ileana Zaromytidou: Cancer is a multifaceted, global health problem.
 On one hand, there are many different types of cancer characterized by evolution and heterogeneity, so it is imperative that we understand the molecular and biological underpinnings of the disease to identify and bring new and more effective treatments to the clinic.
 On the other hand, it is a disease of disparities – some groups of the population bear a disproportionate burden compared to others and it’s essential that we understand the genetic, cultural, socioeconomic, geographic and other factors that underlie these differences.
 Nature Cancer will address these challenges by publishing the highest quality and most impactful original research and commentary across the breadth of the cancer field, aiming to be a convening platform through which researchers across disciplines can stay informed and be inspired for further work and collaboration.

 What are the trends of the future and advances to watch out for within this area?